qqyfly/732A94_Advanced_Programming_in_R_Lab4/README.md

 coef(linreg_mod)
 ```

-## print out the summary of regression model
+## Print out the summary of regression model
 This function use the pre created linreg object as a parameter, and print out the formula,data name,fitted values,coefficients,Std.
 Error,p-value,t-value and corresponding visual indicators using p-value.

 ```r